raul23/vocab-augmentor/README.md

      - `pycld2`
      - `pycld3`

-     Note: When using GPU T4 with polyglot, `pycld3` can't be installed, hence polyglot can't be used.
-An alternative detection method will be used in such cases.
+     Note: When using GPU T4 with `polyglot`, `pycld3` can't be installed, hence `polyglot` can't be used.
+Use an alternative detection method in such cases.

 5. **Language-Specific Modules**:
    - **Chinese (source or target language)**: